STAT

 The post Metsera’s Amylin Drug Looks Good in Phase 1, Shows Potential to be a Once-Monthly Obesity Med appeared first on MedCity News.

-BioPharma, Pharma, amylin, biopharma nl, Clinical Trials, GLP-1 drugs, metabolic disorder, Metsera
+BioPharma, Pharma, amylin, Clinical Trials, GLP-1 drugs, metabolic disorder, Metsera

 MedCity News